 - What is the application deadline for the LL.M. program?

-For fall it is June 15 and for spring it is November 15, but because applications are considered on a rolling basis, later applications may be considered.
+Applications are considered on a rolling basis, later applications may be considered.

 - What are the admissions requirements?